 Consider using vacuum storage bags for seasonal storage or, if you want to store things for longer, air the items stored every six months.

-For more advice on how to use vacuum storage bags, contact the experts at Storage Vault today or book a storage unit where there’s plenty of room for your garments, camping gear and extra duvets to breathe and thrive.
+For more advice on how to use vacuum storage bags, contact the experts at Storage Vault today or book a storage unit near you where there’s plenty of room for your garments, camping gear and extra duvets to breathe and thrive.